One of the Most Beautiful Buildings in the World…

 The other photography trick I wish I had thought of before visiting the mosque was to use the panorama mode on my camera, or even video.

-It is simply impossible to photograph a satisfyingly wide swath of the towering structure without such methods, and I didn’t think to use these features until I returned to Boston and my wise seventh graders yelled at me about it.
+It is simply impossible to photograph a satisfyingly wide swath of the towering structure without such methods, and I didn’t think to use these features until I returned to Boston and my wise seventh graders in the English class I teach yelled at me about it.
 Hopefully, though, these photos can begin to convey to you the awe one feels when standing inside the Sultan Ahmed Mosque.

 Have you seen amazing mosques around the world?
 Have you visited the Blue Mosque in Istanbul?
+Can you get over how gorgeous that ceiling is?
 Do share!
 Want more Turkey beauty?
 Check out my article about Istanbul’s Spice Bazaar!

 The author, Lillie Marshall, is 6-foot-tall National Board Certified Teacher of English, fitness fan, and mother of two who has been a public school educator since 2003.
 She launched Around the World “L” Travel and Life Blog in 2009, and over 3.7 million readers have now visited this site.
 Lillie also runs TeachingTraveling.com and DrawingsOf.com.
 Subscribe to her monthly newsletter, and follow @WorldLillie on social media!